Economic

 - During the first half

-the loose control of the King.
-Each principality or city stubbornly
+states under the loose control of the King.
+Each principality or city

-defended its identity, autonomy, laws, courts, tariff, taxes, and local
+stubbornly defended its identity, autonomy, laws, courts, tariff,

 - The French Catholic